Firecrawl-compatible shim that routes Hermes web tools through a local Camofox server

 • If CAMOFOX_FIRECRAWL_TRACE is enabled, shim-created tabs include trace: true.
 Returned document metadata includes camofoxTraceEnabled, camofoxTraceUserId, and camofoxTraceSessionKey so operators can find the matching upstream trace archive.

 • If the upstream Camofox service sets CAMOFOX_ACCESS_KEY, configure the same value on the shim so it can authenticate to all upstream routes.
+If the upstream only sets CAMOFOX_API_KEY, configure that on the shim; it is used as the bearer token fallback for per-route auth in Camofox v1.11.2+.

 Operational caveats: